larsreed/jsonschemadocs/README.md

     The definition `-DexcludedColumns=foo,bar` may be appended
     defining one or more (comma separated) columns to exclude from the result.

+    The definition `-DskipTables=foo,bar` may be appended
+    defining one or more (comma separated) table IDs to exclude from the result.

     The definition `-DembedUpToRows=n` (where 'n' is a number) may be appended, denoting that tables of up to N rows should be embedded in its parent.